edgedb/easy-edgedb/chapter20/index.md

 - by casting it into a {eql:type}`docs:cal::local_time` to make the `clock_time` property,
 - by slicing its first two characters to get the `hour` property, which is just a string.
 This is only possible because we know that even single digit numbers like `1` need to be written with two digits: `01`
-- by another computed property called `awake` that is either 'asleep' or 'awake' depending on the `hour` property we just made, cast into an `int16`.
+- by another computed property called `sleep_state` that is either 'asleep' or 'awake' depending on the `hour` property we just made, cast into an `int16`.

 ```sdl
 type Visit {